 In addition, voting by proxy continues to provide shareholders with a good mechanism for allowing their voice to be heard in meetings in which they are unable to attend, so that the company can take notice of their views.
 When shareholders’ meetings are convened, the company invites shareholders to use their option to vote by proxy, and ensures that voting instruction forms can be obtained and that these forms are also available electronically.

-Shareholders are also advised of their option to give a proxy electronically.
+Shareholders are also informed of their option to give a proxy electronically.
 The company offers its shareholders the opportunity to give a proxy, with voting instructions, to an independent third party before the meeting takes place.
 In addition the company offers shareholders the possibility of voting in advance of the meeting.
 As a rule, voting takes place electronically at the meeting itself.

 The company invites shareholders to submit any questions to the company prior to the meeting, which will then be answered by the company at the meeting.

-Prior approval from the General Meeting is required for decisions concerning any important changes in the identity or nature of the company or the business, including the entire or near-entire transfer of ownership of the business, entry into long-term partnerships that have a significant effect on the company and acquiring or disposing of a participating interest worth at least a third of the amount of the assets recognised on the consolidated balance sheet.
+Prior approval from the Annual General Meeting is required for decisions concerning any important changes in the identity or nature of the company or the business, including the entire or near-entire transfer of ownership of the business, entry into long-term partnerships that have a significant effect on the company and acquiring or disposing of a participating interest worth at least a third of the amount of the assets recognised on the consolidated balance sheet.
 In the event that a serious private bid has been announced for part of the business or a participating interest, and that bid is worth at least a third of the amount of the assets recognised on the consolidated balance sheet, the Executive Board will publicly announce its point of view in respect of the bid, together with its reasons, as soon as possible.

-Resolutions to amend the company’s Articles of Association may be adopted by the General Meeting by an absolute majority of the votes cast in response to a proposal by the Executive Board with the approval of the Supervisory Board.
-Material amendments to the Articles of Association will each be submitted separately to the General Meeting.
+Resolutions to amend the company’s Articles of Association may be adopted by the Annual General Meeting by an absolute majority of the votes cast in response to a proposal by the Executive Board with the approval of the Supervisory Board.
+Material amendments to the Articles of Association will each be submitted separately to the Annual General Meeting.

 Shareholders are entitled to put items on the agenda of shareholders’ meetings.
 Shareholders who on their own or jointly represent at least: